-THE TIPLINE IS STANDING BY Mini golf course opening up on the front lawn of a demolished mansion?
+THE TIPLINE IS STANDING BY Makeup boutique opening up in a former paint store?
 To cover this city well, Swamplot needs your tips.
 So if you spot something interesting going on in your neighborhood, let us know!
 Taken some nice pics from around town?
 Send them to our Flickr group.
 If you’ve uploaded a video to YouTube you think we might be interested in, send us a link.
 While you’re at it, be sure to like us on Facebook, follow us on Twitter, and sign up to be on Swamplot’s email list.

 HAPPY BIRD DAY!
 In honor of Thanksgiving and the retail frenzies that follow, Swamplot will be suspending its regular real estate coverage from now through the weekend.
 May you find moments to express gratitude — and make the most of your holiday celebrations.
 We’ll try, in our way, too.
 And please join us again right here on Monday for more Houston takes.
 Photo: bloomsberries (license)